opf/openproject/docs/development/development-environment-ubuntu/README.md

+---
+sidebar_navigation:
+  title: Development setup on Debian / Ubuntu
+description: OpenProject development setup on Debian / Ubuntu
+keywords: development setup debian ubuntu linux
+---

-# OpenProject development Setup on Debian / Ubuntu
+# OpenProject development setup on Debian / Ubuntu

 To develop OpenProject a setup similar to that for using OpenProject in production is needed.